onewithhammer/web-driver-io-tutorial/README.md

 	* use custom assertions - DONE
 * show examples of screenshots - DONE
 * show example of autocomplete field - DONE
-* show examples using ES6 generator - DONE
+* show example using ES6 generator - DONE
-* show examples using iframe - DONE
+* show example using iframe - DONE
-* show examples using control characters
+* show example using control characters
-* show examples using modal - DONE
+* show example using modal - DONE
-* show examples of selectbox - DONE
+* show example of selectbox - DONE
+* show example using excel as a data source - DONE

 ## Change Log